 - With our traditional allies for the full range of operations, including prolonged general war;

-- Supporting operational and logistical services ~ telecommunications, engineering, intelligence, medical and dental, supply and transport, materiel maintenance, administration and policing ~ to support all other military forces; and
+- Supporting operational and logistical services ~ telecommunications, engineering, intelligence, medical and dental, supply and transport, material maintenance, administration and policing ~ to support all other military forces; and

 - An efficient and effective defence procurement system.